First Battle of Murfreesboro: Woodbury Pike

-The Murfreesboro garrison was camped in three locations around town and included detachments from four units comprising infantry, cavalry, and artillery, under the command of Brig.
-Gen. Thomas Turpin Crittenden, who had just arrived on July 12.
-Between 4:15 and 4:30 a.m. on the morning of July 13, Forrest's cavalry surprised the Union pickets on the Woodbury Pike, east of Murfreesboro, and quickly overran a Federal hospital and the camp of a detachment from the 9th Pennsylvania Cavalry Regiment.
-Additional Confederate troops attacked the camps of the other Union commands and the jail and courthouse.
-By late afternoon all of the Union units had surrendered to Forrest.
+The Murfreesboro garrison was camped in three locations around town: the 7th Pennsylvania and 9th Michigan infantry in the town and on the Woodbury Pike east of Murfreesboro and the 3rd Minnesota and Hewitt's Battery on Wilkinson's Pike west of the town.
+Brig.
+Gen. Thomas Turpin Crittenden, who had just arrived on July 12 took command of the garrison from Col. Lester of the 3rd Minnesota.
+Between 4:15 and 4:30 a.m. on the morning of July 13, a group of 15 cavalrymen avoided the midnight patrols and surprised the Union pickets on the Woodbury Pike, east of Murfreesboro.
+The firing did not ignite reaction from the units in and east of Murfreesboro, allowing Forrest to move on the town itself.